When you work with data and formulas in Excel, you’re bound to encounter errors.

 For example, if instead of VLOOKUP, you by mistake use VLOKUP, it will give a name error.

 Num error can occur if you try and calculate a very large value in Excel.
 For example, =187^549 will return a number error.

 Another situation where you can get the NUM error is when you give a non-valid number argument to a formula.
-For example, in case of Square Root function, if you give a negative number as the argument, it will return a number error.
+For example, if you’re calculating the Square Root if a number and you give a negative number as the argument, it will return a number error.

-For example, in case of Square Root function, if you give a negative number as the argument, it will return a number error (as shown below).
+For example, in the case of Square Root function, if you give a negative number as the argument, it will return a number error (as shown below).

-While I have shown only a couple of example here, there can be many other reasons that can lead to errors in Excel.
+While I have shown only a couple of examples here, there can be many other reasons that can lead to errors in Excel.
 When you get errors in Excel, you can’t just leave it there.
 If the data is further used in calculations, you need to make sure the errors are handled the right way.

 Excel IFERROR function is a great way to handle all types of errors in Excel.